igorkasyanchuk/rails_performance/README.md

 ## Production

 Gem is production-ready.
-At least on my 2 applications with ~800 unique users per day it works perfect.
+At least on my 2 applications with ~800 unique users per day it works perfectly.

 ## Usage